jt14den/jt14den.github.io/_posts/2016-07-25-contributing-carpentries.md

 ---
 After we taught [Library Carpentry](https://ucsdlib.github.io/2016-07-18-UCSD/) here at UCSD, we sat down and worked through the workflow for contributing to Caprentry lessons.
 Matt Critchlow, our IT Dev Manager, walked us through the [CONTRIBUTING.md](https://github.com/data-lessons/library-shell/blob/gh-pages/CONTRIBUTING.md) document and I worked up the steps below from our meeting.

-One of the confusing aspects on translating the stated development workflows is that most of the documentation found on the web is spelled out for `master` branches.
-This is because, by convention, the default branch when you initialize a repository in GitHub is named `master`.
+One of the confusing aspects on translating the common fork/pull-request development workflows is that most of the documentation found on the web is spelled out for `master` branches.
+This is because, by convention, the default branch when you initialize a repository in GitHub (or locally) is named `master`.
 However, with the Software/Data/Library Carpentry lessons the default branch is set to `gh-pages`.
 This is mainly for ease, because the web version of the lessons live in this branch and this is where Software Carpentry wants the work to go for contributions.
-Also, on the GitHub end of things, commits to this branch will be processed on GitHub by Jekyll, a static site generator, making the nice lesson webpages we use in class.
-The main thing to know is that in Software carpentry land, when you see `master` in Git help or documentation, you can replace with `gh-pages`.
+Also, on GitHub, commits to this branch will be processed by Jekyll, a static site generator, making the nice lesson webpages we use in class.
+The main thing to know is that in Software Carpentry lesson land, when you see `master` in Git help or online documentation, you can mentally subsitute it with `gh-pages`.
 Hopefully, this will help folks new to git contribute more to the lessons.

 ### Setup your fork and local clone

 1. [Fork a lesson](http://help.github.com/fork-a-repo/) you want to contribute to, for instance, [data-lessons/library-shell](https://github.com/data-lessons/library-shell/).
 Forking will create a linked copy of the repository in your own GitHub account.

 2. Clone the **library-shell** project to your local machine (**USERNAME** - your GitHub user account name).
-Having a local copy allows us to edit locally using our favorite tool, create branches for discrete work and easily keep the local repository in synch with our `data-lessons/library-shell`:
+Having a local copy allows us to edit locally using our favorite tool, create branches for discrete work and keep the local repository in synch with our `data-lessons/library-shell`:

     >```
     >$ git clone https://github.com/USERNAME/library-shell/
     >```
 <!--more-->
     `clone` grabs the repository and makes a local copy.
-It will create the directory (named for the repository name) and set up the linkages between your clone and the remote repository (called `origin`).
+It will create the directory (named for the repository name) and sets up the linkages between your clone and the remote repository (called `origin`).
 Let's confirm this by running `git remote -v`.

     >```
     >$ cd library-shell
     >$ git remote -v
     >

-3. Let's now configure the upstream remote.
+3. Now configure the upstream remote.
 We are doing this because we want to be able to periodically grab -- especially before we start our lesson improvements --  new changes from our upstream repository's (`data-lessons/library-shell`) gh-pages branch and merge those with our local gh-pages branch.
 Setting an upstream remote let's us do this.

     >```
     >$ cd library-shell
     >$ git remote add upstream https://github.com/data-lessons/library-shell/
     >```

-4. Now, take a look at the remotes and confirm you have an upstream fetch and push pair in addition to your `origin`:
+4. Now, take a look at the remotes again and confirm you have an upstream fetch and push pair in addition to your `origin` ones:

     >```
     >$ git remote -v